-Under the scheme, all retailers that sell drinks will have a legal requirement to accept returns of empty drinks containers for recycling.
-This also includes online retailers of drinks.
+Under the scheme, retailers that sell drinks will have a legal requirement to accept returns of empty drinks containers for recycling.
+This includes online retailers of drinks.

-There is a scheme administrator in other territories where deposit return scheme operates, so for the purposes of this briefing, we'll assume a scheme administrator is in place.
+Scheme administrators are in place in other countries and regions where deposit return scheme operates, so for the purposes of this briefing, we'll assume a scheme administrator is in place.

-For every container you collect as a retailer, you will receive a reasonable handling fee from the scheme administrator.
+For every scheme container returned to your store, you will receive a reasonable handling fee from the scheme administrator.
 This will cover the costs associated with taking part in the scheme.

-All drinks producers will have to register with SEPA, who will publish information on who is part of the scheme.
+All drinks producers will have to register with SEPA, who will publish information on which producers are part of the scheme.
 Producers will have to make sure their products can be identified as part of the scheme.
 This could include specific labelling or a barcode.

 The rules apply to all products sold in in-scope drink containers in Scotland, whether specialist or mass market and whether imported, or brewed or bottled in Scotland.